JobJob/RickTracy.jl/README.md

 # RickTracy
-*Futuristic* Code Tracing for Julia
+Easy code tracing for Julia

-## Intro
+### Intro
-This package makes it easy to trace values of your variables (or other expressions) over time.
+This package makes it easy to trace values of your variables (or other expressions) throughout the runtime of our program.

 Example use cases:
 * debugging
 * logging
-* storing values of multiple variables over time, without having to create your own Arrays/Dicts/etc for each variable, e.g. in simulation code
+* easily recording the progression of values for all variables of interest, e.g. in simulation code

 Basic usage: